By Kevin Burke, LSW

 Many women and men who experienced a past abortion, (including all who participate directly in some way in the child’s death,) later come to regret this decision.
 They hunger for deliverance from their emotional and spiritual pain.

-I serve as a counselor on a Rachel’s Vineyard Weekend for healing after abortion.
+I have served as a counselor on a Rachel’s Vineyard Weekend for healing after abortion.
 The Friday to Sunday program is truly a powerful manifestation of the mercy and healing power of God.
 The retreat process features very effective scripture meditations and special exercises that facilitate a spiritual encounter leading to an interior transformation.